nishit0072e/RTL-to-GDSII/README.md

 Now Design is ready to sent to foundry for fabrication.

-### GDSII of Multimode Select Register in OpenROAD
+### GDSII of Multimode Select Register in OpenROAD in 130nm Technology node
 ![openroad gdsii](./images/openroad_gds.png)
-### GDSII of Multimode Select Register in klayout
+### GDSII of Multimode Select Register in klayout in 130nm Technology node
 ![klayout gdsii](./images/klayout_gds.png)